Renting Real Estate in South Australia

 How to become a tenant in South Australia

-The governing document for all rental agreements in South Australia is the
+The governing document for all rental agreements in South Australia is the Residential Tenancies Act 1995.

 The costs of South Australia rental property

-- Setup fees for the property's utilities.
+- Setup fees for the property's utilities may be at the tenant's own expense.

 - Insurance or legal requirements stipulated in the tenancy agreement.